jaspershen-lab/ipop_aging/README.md

-# iPop Aging
+# iPOP Aging Project

-Welcome to the iPop Aging repository!
+Welcome to the iPOP Aging repository!
 This repository contains code and documentation related to the iPOP Aging project.

-## About iPOP Aging
+## About iPOP Aging Project

 iPop Aging is a research project focused on studying the effects of aging on the human body.
 Our goal is to understand the molecular nonlinear changes that occur in the human body as it ages, and help us better understand the aging process.